-a.Type and enter all of each http POST command on one line.
+a.
+Type and enter all of each http POST command on one line.

-Appendix A: Mounting the SIP Outdoor Call Button
+Appendix A: Mounting the SIP Call Button

-A.1 Mount the SIP Outdoor Call Button
+A.1 Mount the SIP Call Button

-Before you mount the SIP Outdoor Call Button, make sure that you have received all of the parts.
-Refer to the following tables.
+Before you mount the SIP Call Button, make sure that you have received all the parts for each SIP Call Button.
+Refer to Table A-1.